duaraghav8/dockershrink-cli/README.md

 ### Using AI Features

+> [!NOTE]
+> Using AI features is optional.

-**NOTE**: By default, dockershrink only runs rule-based analysis to optimize your image definition.
+By default, dockershrink only runs rule-based analysis to optimize your image definition.

 If you want to enable AI, you must supply your own [OpenAI API Key](https://openai.com/index/openai-api/).

 ```bash